Primis1/Obsidian-Vault/finance/Industries/IT/NAND and SIMO.md

 2. Memory - ROM, RAM
 3. DAO - Discrete, analogue, optoelectronic.
 Simplified chips which often have sole role and purpose

-Each product prioritises different aspects of: **price, size, speed, efficiency, reliability and security**.
+Each product prioritizes different aspects of: **price, size, speed, efficiency, reliability and security**.
 Therefore businesses're managing drawbacks in its design

 #### NAND & DRAM - the high-volume, commodity memory semi-components
 - DRAM manages data on a fly, requires power(volatile)